Q. How do I turn ON the Blair DigitalChanter?

-To do this, first reduce the sensor value into the ‘-10’ range.
+To do this, first reduce the sensor value towards the negative range.

 This makes the sensor High G note less sensitive, meaning your fingers can be lifted higher to sound the notes correctly.
 If you continue to increase the sensor in the negative value range, for example ‘-100’, you will notice your finger can be quite far away from the hole to make the note sound.

 For the note to be less responsive, meaning you don’t need to lift fingers high for the note to sound, increase the sensor value towards the ‘+’ range.

 Q. I can’t play any notes lower than ‘E’ or the bottom hand?
 (F or D, for example).
 A. The chanter is set to behave just like a normal pipe chanter so if you don’t have a certain finger covering a hole, then no other notes can be played.
 In this case, the hole behaves like the sensor, so if you can only play notes down to ‘E’ for example, then the ‘D’ sensor hole requires adjustment.
 There is nothing wrong with your fingers or the sensors, only fine tuning required.
 Here’s a list of the holes to adjust if you can’t play past a certain note.
 No sound after note: HA – adjust the Hole HG sensor HG – adjust the Hole F sensor F – adjust the Hole E sensor E – adjust the Hole D sensor D – adjust the Hole C sensor C – adjust the Hole B sensor B – adjust the Hole A sensor